gitrepo-sn/locate-nearby-places/README.md

 ### == List of REST EndPoints

-## ***Note: All endpoints would be supporting GET only and are configuered to use FourSquare API's.
+## ***Note: All endpoints would be supporting GET only and are configured to use FourSquare API's.

 (1)
 http://localhost:8080/searchlocation?ll=<<VALUE>>